JSnata/dashboard/README.md

 ## ⚠️ Note

-Firebase Cloud Storage now requires a paid plan, so the live demo is currently disabled.
+Live demo is currently unavailable due to changes in Firebase Cloud Storage policy.
 The code is still available for review.

 ## Deploy